-shaping what citizens know about their representatives.
-We show that local TV news is collectively quite important for political knowledge: voters living in parts of Congressional districts that align poorly with their TV market see much less coverage of their member of Congress, and consequently are less able to express an opinion on the member's performance or state an intention to vote in the Congressional election, compared to peers in the same Congressional district but in more-congruent TV markets.
+Editorial choices in local news matter because of their impact on the political environment, by shaping what citizens know about their representatives.
+We show that local TV news is collectively quite important for political knowledge: voters living in parts of Congressional districts that align poorly with their TV market see much less coverage of their MC, and consequently are less able to express an opinion on the member's performance or state an intention to vote in the Congressional election, compared to peers in the same Congressional district but in more-congruent TV markets.
 But changes in coverage implemented by new owners are not as large as the congruence-driven variation we observe, and apply to only one station rather than all of the available stations; as a result, we do not detect an effect of consolidation on knowledge in our sample.

-Given the weak demand-driven constraints on owners' choices and the aggregate import of TV news for political knowledge, broadcast regulators should not treat this null result as evidence favoring a more hands-off approach to ownership changes.
+Given the weak demand-driven constraints on owners' choices and the aggregate importance of TV news for political knowledge, broadcast regulators should not treat this null result as evidence favoring a more hands-off approach to ownership changes.
 First, restrictions on concentration at the local level (i.e., within media market) appear to be important in limiting impacts on knowledge and should not be undermined.
-In addition, an implication of the flat viewership response to local coverage changes is that stricter enforcement of regulations on public-service content would have low costs to license holders, at least on the margin.
-Our results together indicate that owner identity, more than size, matters in predicting content changes.
-Consolidation produces countervailing economic forces on news content, and which prevails depends on the idiosyncratic judgement (or non-market objectives) of specific owners and managers.
+In addition, an implication of the flat viewership response to local coverage changes is that stricter enforcement of regulations on public-service content would have low costs to license holders, at least on the margin.29 Our results together indicate that owner identity, more than size, matters in predicting content changes.
+Consolidation produces countervailing economic forces on news content, and which prevails depends on the idiosyncratic judgment (or non-market objectives) of specific owners and managers.

-&lt;sup>24There is of course some point at which the inertia in viewership would break down; see e.g. Knight and Tribin (2019) on viewer responses to Hugo Chavez' interruptions of TV programming in Venezuela to air lengthy political speeches for an extreme example.
-That point is, however, somewhere beyond the range of variation we observe in our sample.
+29There is of course some point at which the inertia in viewership would break down; see e.g. Knight and Tribin (2019) on viewer responses to Hugo Chavez' interruptions of TV programming in Venezuela to air lengthy political speeches for an extreme example.
+That point is, however, somewhere well beyond the range of variation we observe in our sample.